Internet & Cell Phones

 - If you lose power, you can charge your cell phone in your car.
 Ensure your car is in a well-ventilated place (remove it from the garage).
 Do not go to your car until any danger has passed.
 You can also listen to your car radio for important news alerts.

-- After a disaster, resist using your cell phone to watch streaming videos, download music or videos, or play video games, all of which can add to network congestion in addition to using up battery life.
+- After a disaster, resist using your cell phone to watch streaming videos, download music, or play video games, all of which can add to network congestion in addition to using up battery life.

 - Remember, use text messaging, e-mail, or social media instead of making voice calls on your cell phone to avoid tying up voice networks.
 Data-based services like texts and emails are less likely to experience network congestion.
 You can also use social media to post your status to let everyone know you are okay.